raspberrypi/documentation/raspbian/applications/vcgencmd.md

 Reports on the amount of memory allocated to the ARM cores `vcgencmd get_mem arm` and the VC4 `vcgencmd get_mem gpu`.

+**Note:** On a Raspberry Pi 4 with greater than 1GB of RAM, the `arm` option is inaccurate.
+This is because the GPU firmware which implements this command is only aware of the first GB of RAM on the system, so the `arm` setting will always return 1GB minus the `gpu` memory value.
+To get an accurate report of the amount of ARM memory, use one of the standard Linux commands, such as `free` or `cat /proc/meminfo`

 #### codec_enabled [type]

 Reports whether the specified CODEC type is enabled.
 Possible options for type are AGIF, FLAC, H263, H264, MJPA, MJPB, MJPG, **MPG2**, MPG4, MVC0, PCM, THRA, VORB, VP6, VP8, **WMV9**, **WVC1**.
 Those highlighted currently require a paid for licence.